-The cartoon-based theory-of-mind (ToM) task was adapted from a task used by Walter et al. (2004) and Ciaramidaro et al. (Walter et al., 2004).
-Participants viewed a sequence of three cartoon story vignettes ('story' phase) and were required to indicate a logical end of each story based on the three presented images ('choice' phase).
+The cartoon-based ToM task was adapted from a task used by Walter et al. (2004) and Ciaramidaro et al. (2007).
+Participants viewed a sequence of three cartoon story vignettes ("story" phase) and were required to indicate a logical end of each story based on the three presented images ("choice" phase).
 The story phase included either reasoning about characters' intentions when communicating with others (e.g., a man indicating whether a seat is free on a train) or physical reasoning (e.g., a water pipe bursting).
-The images were displayed sequentially for 3s in the story phase and for 7s in the choice phase.
-The intertrial intervals lasted between 7-11s.
+The images were displayed sequentially for 3 sec in the story phase and for 7 sec in the choice phase.
+The intertrial intervals lasted between 7 and 11 sec.
 In total, 10 ToM stories and 10 physical reasoning stories were presented in a random order.
-Participants answered (A, B or C) by a button press.
-The task took nine minutes to complete.
-The contrasting brain activity in response to the ToM reasoning stories compared to physical reasoning stories has been observed previously to prompt activity in brain regions often associated with ToM, including the right TPJ, precuneus, and anterior paracingulate cortex (Alderson-Day et al., 2016; Ciaramidaro et al., 2007; Walter et al., 2004).
+Participants answered (A, B, or C) by a button press.
+The task took 9 min to complete.
+The contrasting brain activity in response to the ToM reasoning stories compared to physical reasoning stories has been observed to prompt activity in brain regions often associated with ToM, including the right TPJ, precuneus, and anterior paracingulate cortex (Alderson-Day et al., 2016; Ciaramidaro et al., 2007; Walter et al., 2004).

-2.3 Data Acquisition
+Data Acquisition

-fMRI data were acquired at Durham University Neuroimaging Centre using a 3T Magnetom Trio MRI system (Siemens Medical Systems, Erlangen, Germany) with standard gradients and a 32-channel head coil.
-T2-weighted axial echo planar imaging (EPI) scans were acquired with the following parameters: field of view (FOV) = 212mm, flip angle (FA) = 90°, repetition time (TR) = 2000 ms, echo time (TE) = 30 ms, number of slices (NS) = 32, slice thickness (ST = 3.0mm, interslice gap = 0.3mm, matrix size (MS) = 64×64.
-Story task data were collected across 2×20-minute runs consisting of 600 volumes each; auditory and ToM tasks took roughly 10 minutes each and consisted of 300 and 281 volumes respectively.
+fMRI data were acquired at Durham University Neuroimaging Centre using a 3-T Magnetom Trio MRI system (Siemens Medical Systems) with standard gradients and a 32-channel head coil.
+T2\-weighted axial EPI scans were acquired with the following parameters: field of view = 212 mm, flip angle = $90^{\circ}$ , repetition time = 2000 msec, echo time = 30 msec, number of slices = 32, slice thickness = 3.0 mm, interslice gap = 0.3 mm, and matrix size = $64 \times 64$ .
+Story task data were collected across $2 \times 20$ -min runs consisting of 600 volumes each; auditory and ToM tasks took roughly 10 min each and consisted of 300 and 281 volumes, respectively.
 The first three volumes of each EPI run were discarded to allow for equilibrium of the T2 response.
-For each participant, an anatomical scan was acquired using a high-resolution T1-weighted 3D-sequence (NS: 192; ST: 1mm; MS: 512×512; FOV: 256mm; TE: 2.52 ms; TR: 2250 ms; FA 9°).
-Eye-tracking data were collected using a LiveTrack system (Cambridge Research Systems) with MATLAB 2016b (The Mathworks Inc).
+For each participant, an anatomical scan was acquired using a high-resolution T1-weighted 3-D sequence (number of slices = 192, slice thickness = 1 mm, matrix size = $512 \times 512$ , field of view = 256 mm, echo time = 2.52 msec, repetition time = 2250 msec, flip angle = 9°).
+Eye-tracking data were collected using a LiveTrack system (Cambridge Research Systems) with MATLAB 2016b (The Mathworks, Inc.).

-2.4 Data Analysis
+Data Analysis